tillsanders/esm-itter/README.md

 - The `listenerCount()` method requires an event name as the first argument and will thus not return the number of listeners for all events combined.

+## Status

+This library has been tested using unit tests and has achieved excellent code coverage.
+It is being used in production and is considered stable.
+Contributions are welcome to improve any aspect of the library, including performance, documentation, and features.

 ## License & Authors